Education and Research Sector

 BRIEFING NOTE SUMMARY

-- Tropical North Queensland has a dynamic and vibrant education sector that includes two universities, six TAFE campuses, 35 secondary schools, and a number of private language and business schools.
+- TNQ has a dynamic and vibrant education sector that includes two universities, six TAFE campuses, 35 secondary schools, and a number of private language and business schools.

-- To address regional skill gaps four key projects have been identified: $35 million for Queensland’s first Comprehensive University High School, $45 million for stages 2 and 3 of CQUniversity’s Asia Pacific Aviation Hub, $50 million for a permanent new CQUniversity campus in the Cairns CBD, and $26.7 million recurrent for Commonwealth Supported Places.
+- To address regional skill gaps three key projects have been identified: (1) $50 million for a permanent new CQUniversity campus in the Cairns CBD; (2) $45 million for stages 2 and 3 of CQUniversity’s Asia Pacific Aviation Hub; and (3) $26.7 million recurrent for Commonwealth Supported Places.

-With a strong student base now established, CQUniversity and James Cook University (JCU) are experiencing rapid growth in the Cairns region.
+With a strong student base now established, CQUniversity and James Cook University (JCU) continue to experience rapid growth in the Cairns region.
 Through collaborative partnerships, to address current gaps in education pathways the two universities are working to build capacity across a range of industries and community initiatives.

-- Stage 2 and 3 CQUniversity Asia Pacific Aviation Hub ($45 million)
+- Stages 2 and 3 of the CQUniversity Asia Pacific Aviation Hub ($45 million).

-Based within JCU’s Division of Tropical Health and Medicine, JCU proposes to establish a Tropical Global Health Centre to produce research-enabled clinicians with extensive clinical training in population health and global public policy.
+JCU: Based in JCU’s Division of Tropical Health and Medicine, JCU proposes to establish a Tropical Global Health Centre to produce research-enabled clinicians with extensive clinical training in population health and global public policy.

 The Centre will leverage investment in the Cairns University Hospital to provide students with globally relevant training and deliver a medical workforce specifically prepared to handle regional health challenges.
 Although initially focused on the medical workforce, the program will subsequently expand to include nursing, dentistry, allied health, pharmacy and veterinary health professionals.